irmen/cx16assem/README.md

 ## Todo

-- Fix calls to symbols.setvalue / setvalue2 , they have bool returnvalue not an index number.
 - Keep current screen mode? (so it can run on composite screens)

 - Simple expressions of just 2 operands and an operator (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication).